 As with most things in life, you get out what you put in.
 So, you’ll need to do some physical conditioning to prepare.
 It’s also important to consider the appropriate clothing and gear to take on your trip.
 Adequate preparation will make your riding experience even more enjoyable.

-To help you prepare, we’ve consulted our in-house cycling experts and bike addicts to compile the best tips and tricks on training and gear to ensure you are comfortable and confident on your biking adventures.
+To help you prepare, we’ve consulted our in-house cycling experts and bike addicts to compile the best tips and tricks on training and gear essentials you'll need to ensure you are comfortable and confident on your biking adventure.

 11 helpful training tips